prodlinetrace/lvmix_trace/README.md

 - Python 2.7 or 3.3+ on any supported OS (even Windows!)
 - virtualenv (or pyvenv if you are using Python 3.4)
+- snap7 in version 1.3.0 or higher
+- configured PLC controller.
 - git
-- configured PLC controller.

 Setup
 -----

-In order to build installer following packages needs to be installed:
+In order to build installer following packages needs to be installed (for windows):
 ActivePython 2.7.10 :
 wxPython3.0-win64-3.0.2.0-py27.exe